Harriet Wall

-Harriet Wall born Harriet Baring (13 September 1768 – 5 March 1838) was a British religious controversialist from a privileged background.
+Harriet Wall (née Baring; 13 September 1768 – 5 March 1838) was a British religious controversialist from a privileged background.
 She led a schism from the Church of England.

 Life

-Wall was born in the parish of St Gabriel Fenchurch, London on 13 September 1768.
-She was the first of eight children of Harriet (born Herring) and Sir Francis Baring (1740–1810) MP.
-Her mother was the cousin and heir to the Archbishop of Canterbury and her father had started the influential Baring's Bank and he was the chair of the East India Company.
+Wall was born in the parish of St Gabriel Fenchurch, London, on 13 September 1768.
+She was the first of eight children of Harriet (born Herring) and Sir Francis Baring (1740–1810).
+Her mother was the cousin and heir to Thomas Herring, Archbishop of Canterbury 1747–1757, and her father had started the influential Baring's Bank and he was the chair of the East India Company.

-In 1790 she married her father's business partner, Charles Wall at Beddington in Surrey on 1 November.
-In 1795 their only child, Charles Baring Wall was born.
+In 1790 she married her father's business partner, Charles Wall, at Beddington in Surrey on 1 November.
+In 1795 their only child, Charles Baring Wall, was born.
 He would use his family's influence to become a member of Parliament.